hahnicity/redcrab/README.md

 Redcrab was envisioned as a way to crawl through all reddit submissions and grab all comments in those submissions and store them in a database in a totally flat manner.
 Comments are not nested in any way, although this could potentially be done with foreign keys or a graph db in the future.
-This is good and bad.
-Bad that we cannot more closely reference the context in which information is actually store in reddit but good for our goal of basic information retrieval.
+This has upsides and downsides.
+Downside that we cannot more closely reference the context in which information is actually stored in reddit but good for our goal of basic information retrieval.

+As of this moment we assume that postgresql is being used as a database although if needed other backends like MySQL can be created with a bit of extra work.

 ## Usage
+### Setup the database
+`redcrab` allows you to automatically to setup the database we want to use without going through all the pain of setting the schema up manually

+    make_redcrab_db --db-user postgres

+### Store Reddit comments
-Through the command line
+Store Reddit comments through the command line

-    redcrab <subreddit> --user-agent <user agent> --username <reddit username>
+    redcrab <subreddit> --user-agent <user agent> --username <reddit username> --method <how should we get submissions?>

-A minimal example:
+A minimal example getting all top posts for today:

-    redcrab funny --user-agent redcrab
+    redcrab funny --user-agent redcrab --method get_top

 If you want to connect to a remote database:

-    redcrab funny --user-agent redcrab --db-host mydb-host
+    redcrab funny --user-agent redcrab --db-host mydb-host --method get_hot

+If you want to authenticate with a reddit username to increase the number of actions per minute:

+    redcrab funny --user-agent redcrab --username foobar --method get_controversial

 ## Schema
 Right now the schema is very basic.
 We are simply storing the author name, their comment, and the comment id.
 The submission id can be used as a foreign key to link comments to submissions.
 This is not necessary however.
-In fact no concrete schema has been put in place nor has a postgres table schema file been generated.
-This is probably the next thing that can be done.
+If desired a different schema can be set up through the `postgres_schema.py` file.
+At the moment the implementation of storing comments and submissions is rather hard coded but this can change easily as well.

 ## Caveats
 There is one major caveat to using this tool; the rate limiting of the Reddit API. `redcrab`